repejota/resume/resume.md

 As our platform is 100% distributed we work with various technologies and languages from Erlang for the core to Javascript, PHP, Python etc ...

-### Senior Software Developer, Trovit ( http://www.trovit.com )
+### Senior Software Developer, Trovit
 March 2013 – April 2014, Barcelona

 During the one year and a couple of months my work at Trovit was to revamp the
 mobile web version of the platform.
 We rewrote from scratch the entire stack, and provided a new layout specially created to work on multiple devices, so mobile-first design approach was taken.

 I was also responsible for the API that was used by the native mobile applications ( iOS & Android ) and a lot of internal projects.

 Plus my job, we also did some pet projects, one of them was to create the official FirefoxOS application.
 Mozilla liked our work and got featured our work internationally as a "staff promoted application" as we were their first e-commerce related application in Spain.

-### Technical ERP Consultant & eCommerce Project Manager / Team Leader, Smile
+### Technical ERP Consultant & eCommerce Team Leader, Smile Iberia
-Iberia
 November 2011 – March 2013, Barcelona

 As part of Smile Group I have two roles on this job.